Switch Girl!!

 Switch Girl!! (スイッチガール!!, Suitchi Gāru!!) is a Japanese manga series by Natsumi Aida.
 Switch Girl!! was serialized in the monthly shōjo manga magazine Margaret from 19 August 2006 to 4 January 2014.
 A live-action television drama adaptation ran on Fuji TV Two from 24 December 2011 and 18 February 2012, with a second season broadcast from 7 December 2012 to 25 January 2013.

 Plot

-Nika Tamiya, the most popular girl at her high school, is a "switch girl" — in public, she is in her "on" mode, where she is as a put-together, charismatic, and fashionable girl.
+Nika Tamiya, the most popular girl at her high school, is a "switch girl".
+In public, Nika is in her "on" mode, where she is as a put-together, charismatic, and fashionable girl.
 However, in private, she is in her "off" mode, where she is unorganized, unfeminine, and lazy.
 One day, Arata Kamiyama transfers into her class and moves into her apartment building.
-Not only does Arata discover Nika's secret, but he also has an "on" and "off" mode, where his "off" mode reveals he is secretly handsome.
+Not only does Arata discover Nika's secret, but he also has "on" and "off" modes, where his "off" mode reveals he is secretly handsome.
 As Nika urges Arata to keep her "off" mode a secret, the two begin to learn more about each other and fall in love.